Celia Haig-Brown: Academic career

-Celia Haig-Brown completed a Master of Arts in Curriculum and Instruction and then a PhD in the Social Foundations of Educational Policy from the University of British Columbia.
+Celia Haig-Brown completed a Master of Arts in Curriculum and Instruction and then a PhD in Social Foundations of Educational Policy at the University of British Columbia.
 Her work has focused on Indigenous education and the history of residential schools in Canada.

+From 1996 to 2002, Haig-Brown served as an associate professor across multiple faculties at York University, including the Faculty of Education, the Faculty of Graduate Studies, and the School of Women's Studies.
+Between 1999 and 2003, she was director of the Graduate Program in Language, Culture, and Teaching at York University's Faculty of Graduate Studies.
+Haig-Brown was an Associate Member in the Department of Curriculum, Teaching and Learning at the Ontario Institute for Studies in Education (OISE) at the University of Toronto from 1997 to 2008.

-From 2015 to 2020, she served as the Associate Vice-President of Research in the Office of the Vice-President Research & Innovation at York University.
-Prior to this role, she was the Associate Dean of Research & Professional Learning in York University's Faculty of Education from 2013 to 2015.
-She served as Chair of Senate from 2009 to 2010.
+From 2015 to 2020, she served as the Associate Vice-President of Research at York University.
+Prior to this role, she was the Associate Dean of Research & Professional Learning in York University's Faculty of Education from 2013 to 2015 and served as Chair of Senate from 2009 to 2010.

-During her career, Haig-Brown was an Associate Member in the Department of Curriculum, Teaching and Learning at the Ontario Institute for Studies in Education (OISE) at the University of Toronto from 1997 to 2008.
-Between 1999 and 2003, she held the role of Director for the Graduate Program in Language, Culture, and Teaching in York University's Faculty of Graduate Studies.

-From 1996 to 2002, Haig-Brown served as an Associate Professor across multiple faculties at York University, including the Faculty of Education, the Faculty of Graduate Studies, and the School of Women's Studies.

-As a professor in York University's faculty of education and Associate Vice President of Research, Haig-Brown supported Indigenous education initiatives.
+As a professor at York, Haig-Brown supported Indigenous education initiatives.
 She has worked with Indigenous communities and educators to promote culturally responsive teaching practices.
 Haig-Brown emphasizes building long-term relationships with Indigenous communities and ensuring their voices guide her work.

-Her research includes documentary film that has been shown at the Smithsonian Film Festival in New York and the Irving International Film Festival in California.
+Her research includes documentary film that has been shown at the Native American Film and Video Festival in New York and the Irvine International Film Festival in California.